AMReX-Combustion/PeleLM/paper/paper.md

 The species and energy conservation equations include advection, diffusion and reactions processes as well as any external forcing (gravity, ...).
-The advection term is discretized using a second-order Godunov scheme, the diffusion term is obtained using a semi-implicit Crank-Nicholson scheme while the much stiffer reaction term is obtained using a fully implicit Backward Differentiation Formulas scheme (such as implemented in Sundials [@SUNDIALS]).
+The advection term is discretized using a second-order Godunov scheme, the diffusion term is obtained using a semi-implicit Crank-Nicholson scheme while the much stiffer reaction term is obtained using a fully implicit Backward Differentiation Formulas scheme (specifically, the CVODE integrator [@cvodeDocumentation] of the Sundials suite [@SUNDIALS]).
 Because of the wide scale separation between the slow hydronamics and the fast reations, this operator splitting appraoch can lead to significant splitting error if not carefully integrated on time.
 PeleLM uses an iterative Spectral Defered Correction (SDC) scheme [@Nonaka12,@Nonaka18] to ensure a tight coupling of all the processes while